Panasonic TZ200 vs Leica V-LUX 4

 It is notable that the TZ200 offers wifi support, while the V-LUX 4 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The TZ200 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the V-LUX 4 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the V-LUX 4 was succeeded by the Leica V-LUX Typ 114.
+Further information on the two cameras, as well as related accessories, can be found on the official Panasonic and Leica websites.

 Review summary: Panasonic TZ200 vs Leica V-LUX 4